Best Snowboard Brands – The Complete List A-Z

 Apo snowboards

 French snowboard brand Apo snowboards, AKA Apocalypse, AKA A Snowboards has had various incarnations since it was first set up in the 80’s by french shredder Regis Rolland.
-When I was a kid, Regis Rolland was the first snowboarder I ever saw in the absolute classic and bizarre shred fick ‘Apocalypse Snow’.
+When I was a kid, Regis Rolland was the first snowboarder I ever saw in the absolute classic and bizarre shred flick ‘Apocalypse Snow’.
 Regis is also credited with inventing the ‘euro carve’ which makes him pretty cool in my book.

 Photo of author